apache/nuttx/configs/stm3210e-eval/README.txt

       / linefeeds \r\n).
 You will need to configure your terminal program to account for this.
 And (2) input is not automatically echoed so you will have to turn local echo on.
+ **** Microsoft holds several patents related to the design of
+      long file names in the FAT file system.
+Please refer to the details in the top-level COPYING file.
+Please do not use FAT long file name unless you are familiar with these patent issues.

   nx:
   ---